Cantor5/gitetc/Bitbucket.md

 Links to markdown files in nested directories
 ---------------------------------------------

-I found that it also simple to create the structure as you go along by doing the following:
+I found that, it also simple to create the structure as you go along by doing the following:

 1. add something like `a list of [[Wiki/Notes.md|notes]]`
 2. add `== Table of contents ==`